olinjs/olinjs/deepdives/WebGL/README.md

 }

 ```
 Good thing this is reuseable, as we will need something like this on every webgl app we make.
 The keys to creating the shader are the lines `target = gl.createShader(ENUM)`, `gl.shaderSource(target, sourceString)`, and `gl.compileShader(target)`.
 If you need a refresher, `gl` is the context of the canvas element from the very first section of the lesson.
-The method of the context `createShader` creates a shader object from an enum (read: a c data-type that is just an expressive name for a specific numeric value).
+The method of the context `createShader` creates a shader object from an enum (read: a c data-type that is just an expressive name for a specific numeric value), which have the form `gl.SOMETHING_IN_CAPS`.
 The new shader object is passed into the method `shaderSource` followed by a string representing the shader.
 The shader object with its new shader source is then compiled usign the method `compileShader`.
 Errors with this method unfortunately are not easily accessed which is why the methods `getShaderParameter` and `getShaderInfoLog` are used above.

 So now that we have a compiled shader object, we still need to attach it our app so it can be used.
-This is done through the creation of a "program"; shaders are attached to this "program".
+This is done through the creation of a "program"; shaders are attached to this "program," which is then used by the app.
 Theoretically we could have multiple programs with different shaders attached to them if we wanted to render some objects differently from others, and the code to accomplish that would be similar.
 So, lets make a function that creates a program and attaches our shaders.
 ```javascript
 function createProgram(gl, vs, fs) {
 	if (!gl || !vs || !fs) {